 Her work has been exhibited at the Museum of European Cultures [DE], HOW&WOW BASK IT! [organised by Crafts Council Nederland for the Dutch Design Week] and U-JOINTS: Knots & Knits [Fiskars Biennale, FI].

-Today, fuelled by her desire to promote traditions and intangible culture, Evey collaborates with various public and private institutions on design projects (commissions or research projects).
-She leads workshops where she shares her connection to craft technologies with the next generation of makers.
+Today, fuelled by her desire to promote crafts making in a contemporary way, she collaborates with various public and private institutions on design projects (commissions or research projects).
+She leads workshops where she shares her connection to craft technologies with students in art and design schools.

 Nov 27